Lebanese Armed Forces: 2011–2017 Syrian Civil War spillover in Lebanon

 Since the outbreak of conflict in Syria, the Lebanese Army has been deployed to prevent clashes from taking place in the city of Tripoli, as well as in other hot zones such as Beirut and Arsal on the eastern borders.
-In 2014, ISIS and Al-Nusra Front terrorist groups established small bases and fortifications in the Anti-Lebanon Mountains, where they operated against Hezbollah and the Lebanese Army.
+In 2014, ISIS and Al-Nusra Front established small bases and fortifications in the Anti-Lebanon Mountains, where they operated against Hezbollah and the Lebanese Army.

 On June 23, 2013, intense clashes in Sidon took place between followers of Salafist Sunni preacher Ahmad Al-Assir and Lebanese troops.
 Following these clashes, the Lebanese Army was sent in to capture Sheikh Assir's headquarters at Abra and apprehend him.
-Lebanese Army units fought against pro-Assir militants for two days in a battle that led to the deaths of at least 16 Lebanese soldiers, and the wounding of at least 50 men.
+Lebanese Army units fought against pro-Assir militants for two days in a battle that left at least 16 Lebanese soldiers dead and at least 50 wounded.
 Although the LAF managed to secure his complex, Assir was able to escape and was only captured on August 16, 2015, while trying to flee the country on a false passport.

-On August 2, 2014, following the arrest of an Al-Nusra Front commander Abu Ahmad Jumaa, terrorists from Al-Nusra and ISIS launched an assault on the Lebanese Armed Forces in the town of Arsal and seized control of the town.
+On August 2, 2014, following the arrest of an Al-Nusra Front commander Abu Ahmad Jumaa, militants from Al-Nusra and ISIS launched an assault on the LAF in Arsal and seized control of the town.
 By August 7, a fragile truce was established as ISIS and Al Nusra forces also retreated from the town and redeployed along the border with Syria.
 Their hideouts there were subsequently bombed by the Syrian Air Force.
 Two days later, the Lebanese Army entered Arsal in full force and reestablished control over checkpoints that the militants had previously seized.

 On July 21, 2017, Hezbollah, the Syrian Armed Forces and the Lebanese Army launched a military operation against ISIS and Hay'at Tahrir al-Sham positions on the Lebanon–Syria border.
-The Lebanese army committed the 5th Infantry Brigade and 7th Infantry Brigade to the battle, and heavily shelled ISIS and HTS positions.
+The Lebanese army committed the 5th and 7th Infantry Brigades to the battle, and heavily shelled ISIS and HTS positions.
 By August 28, most of the around 2,100 militants surrendered to Hezbollah and the Syrian Army.

-In December 2024, following the lightning offensive by Hay'at Tahrir al-Sham in which several large cities in Syria were taken over including the capital Damascus, the Lebanese Armed Forces sealed the border with Syria.
+In December 2024, following the lightning offensive in Syria by HTS that overthrew the regime of Bashar al-Assad, the LAF sealed the Lebanon–Syria border.